 I’ve had bad dates in my time, but I feel like it would be only polite to wait an hour before writing someone off.
 Oh well, no harm, no foul.

-I can only assumes time works differently for New Yorkers than it does for Londoners – it obviously must be longer for them than your average 60 seconds.
+I can only assumes time works differently for New Yorkers than it does for Londoners – one minute obviously must be longer for them than your average 60 seconds.
 So the soundtrack for this date (/job interview) is New York Minute by Don Henley.